r-gould/cnn/README.md

 # convolutional_neural_network
-An implementation of a convolutional neural network.
+An implementation of a convolutional neural network with numpy, pandas and matplotlib.

+Example of implementation with MNIST dataset in mnist.py

 Possible future additions: